Real Estate Law

 - And an attorney is vital in helping to resolve disputes, through real estate litigation or real estate mediation.
 We often work with homeowners associations to help them resolve real estate disputes with members regarding homeowner associations’ rights and responsibilities, and with property management companies to draft leases, resolve landlord/tenant concerns, and to advise on fair debt collection practices.

 Contact Our Real Estate Lawyers for a Free Initial Consultation

-We perform contract drafting and preparation of instruments for reasonable fees.
+At Platt & Westby, P.C., we perform contract review, drafting and preparation of instruments for reasonable fees.
 Many questions can be answered and contracts reviewed during our initial conference which we offer at no charge.
-To discuss your adverse possession concern, please contact our office or call 623-239-4422 to speak with an experienced Phoenix, Arizona real estate attorney.
+Please contact our office or call 602-277-4441 to speak with an experienced real estate attorney.

 - Adverse Possession

 - Beneficiary Deeds

 - Defective Workmanship By Builders and Contractors & The Consumer's Legal Rights

 - Homeowner Associations Regulations

 - Loan Modifications

 - Real Estate Mortgage Anti-Deficiency Laws